-A bit of background in case you are interested:-
+As for me, a bit of background in case you are interested:-

-I am Secretary General of International Alert, the London-based international peacebuilding organisation.
-Before that, I was Director of the International Peace Research Institute, Oslo.
-I have written books, articles and reports about conflict and international politics for 30 years and I have worked with divided communities so they could try to enhance their prospects for peaceful relations.
+Before International Alert, I was Director of the International Peace Research Institute, Oslo (PRIO) from 1993 to 2001.
+I have written books, articles and reports about conflict, peace, security and international politics for 40-plus years and I have worked with divided communities so they could try to enhance their prospects for peaceful relations.
 I was a member of the UN Peacebuilding Fund‘s Advisory Group from 2007 through 2011, and chair of it in 2010 and 2011.

 The picture at the top of the page is of the main reading room in the Library of Alexandria.
 Here’s another.

 It’s the modern one, obviously, not the ancient one that was founded about 283 BCE and whose destruction remains an unsolved mystery.
 The building is beautiful and the institution and the way it is run reflect an inclusive, reflective idea about education, learning and civilisation.
-The more I learned about Egypt under Mubarak, the more extraordinary it seems to me that the library could be founded and run in the way that it has been.
+The more I learned about Egypt under Mubarak, the more extraordinary it seems to me that the library could be founded and run in the way that it was.
 In the events that overthrew Mubarak in February 2011, the Library emerged unscathed.